mvasilchuk/yasem/README.md

 You can use some of command line options:

-    --fullscreen - to run App in fullscreen mode --developer-tools - to open developer tools on start (the same tools as in Chrome/Chromium)
+    --fullscreen - to run App in fullscreen mode --developer-tools - to open developer tools on start

 You also may open developer tools anytime from context menu (keep in mind: in current implementation some of portals may override right button click, so you may need to open tools before such portal loading).